Pangarap na Bituin

 Pangarap na Bituin (lit.
-Dream Star/The Star We Dreamt) is a 2007 Philippine drama television series starring Sarah Geronimo, Rica Peralejo and Maja Salvador.
-The series aired on ABS-CBN's Primetime Bida evening block and worldwide via The Filipino Channel from September 3, 2007, to December 7, 2007, replacing Walang Kapalit. and was replaced by Maging Sino Ka Man: Ang Pagbabalik.
+Dream Star/The Star We Dreamt) is a 2007 Philippine television drama series broadcast by ABS-CBN.
+The series is based on a 1986 Philippine film Sana'y Wala Nang Wakas.
+Directed by Erick C. Salud and Trina N. Dayrit, it stars Sarah Geronimo, Rica Peralejo and Maja Salvador.
+It aired on the network's Primetime Bida line up and worldwide on TFC from September 3 to December 7, 2007, replacing Walang Kapalit and was replaced by Maging Sino Ka Man: Ang Pagbabalik.

 The series is streaming online on YouTube.

 Synopsis

 The Jewel Sisters are a singing pop trio who will walk the royal yet sometimes rocky road to fame.
 After the tragedy that left their biological parents seemingly dead, Sapphire, Emerald, and Ruby are accidentally separated from one another.
 But one dream will make their paths cross, and together, they will make music that fans all over the country will deeply adore.

 At first, they will all think that their love for one another as sisters will see them through the challenging life as celebrities.
 But little did they know that there is more to dream than the wealth and glory.
 Sapphire is willing to do whatever it takes to get ahead and be with Terrence Rodriguez.
 Emerald falls in love with Terrence, but the manipulative manager Alberta will stand against their love.
 Emerald and Terrence secretly becomes an item without anyone knowing except for Cocoy, Emerald's adoptive father.
 Ruby will battle with her own insecurities to gain the self-esteem she needs.

 Later Bridgette Ramirez revealed the real Sapphire Gomez and the real Mother of the Jewel Sisters.
 Bridgette also finds out that her father died because of Lena, the impostor mother of the three.
 After these incidents, the Jewel Sisters, together with their mother Jade Gomez, planned to have a concert.
 This concert is their happiest moment together as a family and Ruby and Jeffrey becomes a couple, while Alberta Tuazon apologized to her husband.